mlov2/infectious-disease-simulator/README.md

 Note: once the outbreak begins, the user is not allowed to adjust any of the features unless the user ends the outbreak.
-The user can do this by pressing `clear`.
+The user can do this by pressing `delete`.
 This will take the user back to the startup screen.
 Any values the user had changed prior to starting the outbreak will stay the same until the user changes the values again or the user quits the application, which will cause the values